macstreet/Credit_Risk_Analysis/README.md

 # Summary

-All of the resampling models (Oversampling, )
+All of the resampling models (Oversampling, Undersampling, Combo) all have fairly low accuracy and recall scores.
+The Ensemble learning models performed the most successfully with the highest balanced accuracy score.

+I would recommend the Easy Ensemble AdaBoost model because this model had both the highest accuracy and recall scores, while maintaining a high precision score as well.